 Treatment and Diagnosis

 Men are more likely to undergo procedures like angioplasty or bypass surgery after a heart attack, especially if there are blockages in major arteries.
 Women might not always receive timely diagnoses due to atypical symptoms.
-As a result, they might be undertreated and less likely to receive appropriate interventions, including cardiac catheterization.
+As a result, they are undertreated and less likely to receive appropriate interventions, including cardiac catheterization.

 Recovery and Mortality Rates